Home » Financial Freedom » Will I ever be able to retire comfortably?

 Pay off high-interest debt to free up money for savings and investments

-Image Credit: Towfiqu Ahamed from Getty Images.
+Image Credit: Towfiqu ahamed from Getty Images.

 High-interest debt drains your finances and makes it harder to save.
 Focus on paying it off quickly to free up money for retirement.